 • Development and clinical translation of novel, first in man imaging probe – C2Am (apoptosis/necrosis marker) and 13C-fumarate (measures rapid onset of low level diffuse necrosis)

-The Mark Foundation for Integrated Cancer Medicine has set up collaborations with fourteen departments within the University of Cambridge, ranging from Radiology to the Computer Laboratory, Biochemistry and many more.
-In addition we have strong collaborations with institues throughout Cambridge like Sanger, MRC, Babraham,...
+The Mark Foundation Institute for Integrated Cancer Medicine has set up collaborations with fourteen departments within the University of Cambridge, ranging from Radiology to the Computer Laboratory, Biochemistry and many more.
+In addition we have strong collaborations with institutes in Cambridge such as The Wellcome Trust Sanger, The MRC Laboratory of Molecular Biology.

-Furthermore, we are collaborating with non-academic partners, like AstraZeneca (co-sponsored clinical trials), Microsoft Research (Image texture analysis) and AACR GENIE (genomics).
+The MFICM is also collaborating with non-academic partners: AstraZeneca (co-sponsored clinical trials), Microsoft Research (Image texture analysis), GE Healthcare (Imaging) and AACR GENIE (genomics).

 We are a dynamic collaboration of researchers, clinicians and scientists based in Cambridge and are always looking for novel ideas and additional collaborations.